What’s the first thing most marketers think of when hearing the term SEO? Keywords, of course!

 Many SEOs still believe that identifying target phrases involves nothing more than finding the actual keywords.
 So, they log in to Adwords, Google Keyword Planner and the like and look for an ideal phrase to target.
 All while today, they should focus more on topics and categories instead.

 How We Search for Information: Then and Now

-I don’t know if you remember the early days of search engines.
-I do, and I remember how limited our options were back then.
+I don’t know if you remember the early days of search engines; how limited our options were back then.